-After giving effect to the sale of 7,000,000 shares of common stock in this offering at the initial public offering price of \$23.00 per share and the application of the net proceeds from this offering, our as adjusted net tangible book value (deficit) as of June 30, 2016 would have been \$(253.5) million, or \$(6.39) per share of our common stock.
-This represents an immediate increase in net tangible book value (deficit) of \$5.86 per share to our existing investors and an immediate dilution in net tangible book value (deficit) of \$(29.39) per share to new investors.
+After giving effect to the sale of 7,000,000 shares of common stock in this offering at the assumed initial public offering price of \$21.50 per share (the midpoint of the price range listed on the cover page of this prospectus) and the application of the net proceeds from this offering, our as adjusted net tangible book value (deficit) as of June 30, 2016 would have been \$(263.3) million, or \$(6.64) per share of our common stock.
+This represents an immediate increase in net tangible book value (deficit) of \$5.61 per share to our existing investors and an immediate dilution in net tangible book value (deficit) of \$(28.14) per share to new investors.